TABLE OF CONTENTS

 Testing cannabis for cannabinoids and terpenes is a fascinating and evolving field of study.
 With more than 400 compounds found in cannabis, the relationships and complex reactions between cannabinoids and terpenes are a key area of research as the cannabis industry continues to determine the wide applications and uses for the plant.
 Like cannabinoids, terpenes are known to produce distinct effects on those who consume them.

 A career in cannabis testing, either as an in-house tester or working in an outside third-party lab, is a rewarding pursuit necessary in the modern cannabis industry.
 As the applications for cannabis testing continue to grow, the need for this type of service will only increase.
-When finding your niche in the field of legal marijuana, consider playing a role in cannabis testing.
+When finding your niche in the field of legal marijuana, consider getting cannabis extraction training in this potentially lucrative field.
 Making money as a cannabis laboratory analyst may just become the wisest decision you ever made!